Use Assets | RS

 • If you are using full screen view while using this feature, the remote system is displayed across all of your monitors.

-• Jump Items can be set to allow multiple users to simultaneously access the same Jump Item.
-If set to Start New Session, then a new independent session starts for each user who Jumps to a specific RDP Jump Item.
+• Assets can be set to allow multiple users to simultaneously access the same Asset.
+If set to Start New Session, then a new independent session starts for each user who Jumps to a specific RDP Asset.
 The RDP configuration on the endpoint controls any further behavior regarding simultaneous RDP connections.

 Local or Remote VNC shortcuts